Photos: Adobe Stock

 Date/Time Presenter Affiliation Presentation Topic/Title

-May 11, 2026 • 1pm ET Jon Gottschalck Operational Prediction Branch, NOAA Climate Prediction Center (CPC) NOAA CPC drought products and services
+May 11, 2026 • 1pm ET Jon Gottschalck Operational Prediction Branch, NOAA Climate Prediction Center (CPC) CPC operational drought services: Overview of monitoring and prediction products, outlook verification, Impact-Based Decision Support Services (IDSS) activities and ongoing developmental efforts

-June 8, 2026 • 1pm ET Daniel McEvoy Western Regional Climate Center Snow drought science, products, and services
+June 8, 2026 • 1pm ET Daniel McEvoy Western Regional Climate Center Progress and Challenges on Understanding Snow Droughts in the Western United States

 Past seminars